As at February 16, 2024Show prices

 You may invest in SaskWorks in one of the following 3 ways:

 SaskWorks is managed by PFM Capital Inc., a Regina-based private equity investment management firm.
-Celebrating its 25th birthday in 2015, PFM manages over $600 million in assets.
+Celebrating 30 years in 2019, PFM has raised over $911 million in capital.
 Learn more about PFM Capital at www.pfm.ca.